-We remain independent of the Group and the Association in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-The non-audit services prohibited by that standard were not provided to the Group and the Parent Company.
+We were appointed by the members on 16 June 2016 to audit the financial statements for the year ending 20 February 2017 and subsequent financial periods.
+The period of total uninterrupted engagement including retenders and reappointments is 6 years, covering the years ended 20 February 2017 to 20 February 2022.
+We remain independent of the Group and the Parent Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+The non-audit services prohibited by that standard were not provided to the Group or the Parent Company.